ShoebKhan76/OctaNet-Task-1/README.md

 # OctaNet-Task-1
-To-Do List using HTML CSS and JavaScript
+Landing Page using HTML CSS and JavaScript